 The main purpose of the interview is not to catch you out.
-The primary aim is to understand you, your career ambitions and to see how an internship programme with Capital Placement will fit into your career ambitions.
-We want to make sure an internship with us, is in your best interest and of course we want to see if you are competent enough to do the internship.
+Primarily, the aim is to understand you, your career ambitions and to see how an internship programme with Capital Placement will fit into your career ambitions.
+Also, We want to make sure an internship with us, is in your best interest and of course we want to see if you are competent enough to do the internship.

 We will now break down each section of the telephone interview and give you examples.